-As at December 31, 2015, the Company had reserved under its 2007 Long-Term Incentive Plan a total of 4,000,000 shares of Class A common stock for issuance pursuant to awards to be granted (2014 - 4,000,000 Class A common stock).
-For the year ended December 31, 2015, a total of 51,948 shares (2014 - 17,073 shares) of Class A common stock were granted and issued to the Company's non-management directors as part of their annual compensation.
-For the year ended December 31, 2013, 142,157 shares of Class A common stock have been granted and delivered to non-management directors as part of the Directors' annual compensation.
-These Class A common shares were purchased on the open market rather than issuing shares from authorized capital.
-The compensation relating to the granting of such stock has been included in general and administrative expenses in the amounts of \$0.3 million, \$0.1 million and \$0.4 million for the years ended December 31, 2015, 2014, and 2013, respectively.
+As at December 31, 2016, the Company had reserved under its 2007 Long-Term Incentive Plan a total of 4,000,000 shares of Class A common stock for issuance pursuant to awards to be granted (2015 - 4,000,000 Class A common stock).
+For the year ended December 31, 2016, a total of 9,358 shares (2015 - 51,948 shares, 2014 - 17,073 shares) of Class A common stock were granted and issued to the Company's non-management directors as part of their annual compensation.
+The compensation relating to the granting of such stock has been included in general and administrative expenses in the amounts of \$35.0 thousand, \$0.3 million, and \$0.1 million for the years ended December 31, 2016, 2015, and 2014, respectively.

 The Company also grants options and restricted stock units as incentive-based compensation under the Teekay Tankers Ltd. 2007 Long-Term Incentive Plan to certain non-management directors of the Company and to certain employees of Teekay subsidiaries that provide services to the Company.
 The Company measures the cost of such awards using the grant date fair value of the award and recognizes that cost, net of estimated forfeitures, over the requisite service period.
 The requisite service period consists of the period from the grant date of the award to the earlier of the date of vesting or the date the recipient becomes eligible for retirement.
 For stock-based compensation awards subject to graded vesting, the Company calculates the value for the award as if it was one single award with one expected life and amortizes the calculated expense for the entire award on a straight-line basis over the requisite service period.
-The company's consolidated statements of income (loss).
+The company's consolidated statements of income.